maduhu/Documentation/AWS/Infrastructure/interop-dev1/README.md

 | Private DNS | ip-172-31-24-6.us-west-2.compute.internal |
 | Private IPs | 172.31.24.6 |

+### SSH

+on a mac:  `ssh -i "interop-dev1.pem" ec2-user@ec2-52-37-54-209.us-west-2.compute.amazonaws.com`

+on windows:  use putty, and you will need to use the .ppk file linked above.  under the `Connection/SSH/Auth` section you will need to select this .ppk file for `Private key file for authentication`

 ### Services

 | Name | External Ports | Description |